-Thus, we introduce Text‑to‑Talk (TtT), a unified audio‑text MLLM that integrates AR text generation with NAR audio diffusion within a single Transformer initialized from a pretrained LLM.
+In this paper, we introduce Text-to-Talk (TtT), a unified audio-text MLLM that integrates AR text generation with NAR audio diffusion within a single Transformer initialized from a pretrained LLM.
 Text segments are trained with a standard AR cross-entropy objective, while audio segments are modeled via an NAR discrete diffusion process.
 During inference, the model dynamically switches between AR and NAR decoding strategies based on special control tokens.
-In summary, our work makes the following contributions: \begin{itemize}[leftmargin=*] \item We identify and formalize the fundamental asymmetry in dependency structures between text and audio modalities—text exhibits target-target dependencies requiring causal ordering, while audio is driven by source-target dependencies.
-Leveraging the any-order autoregressive nature of absorbing discrete diffusion, we establish a unified theoretical framework that proves our joint training objective provides an upper bound on the negative log-likelihood of the desired joint distribution.
+In summary, our work makes the following contributions: \begin{itemize}[leftmargin=*] \item We identify and formalize the fundamental asymmetry in dependency structures between text and audio modalities.
+Leveraging the any-order AR nature of absorbing discrete diffusion, we establish a unified theoretical framework that proves our joint training objective provides an upper bound on the negative log-likelihood of the desired joint distribution.

-\item We propose TtT, a hybrid AR-NAR MLLM that seamlessly integrates autoregressive text generation with discrete diffusion-based audio synthesis within a single Transformer initialized from a pretrained LLM.
+\item We propose a hybrid AR-NAR MLLM that seamlessly integrates AR text generation with discrete diffusion-based audio synthesis within a single Transformer initialized from a pretrained LLM.
 Our design preserves the reasoning and instruction-following capabilities of the base LLM while enabling efficient parallel audio generation.

 \item We introduce three principled training strategies to address the inherent train-test discrepancies in hybrid AR-NAR learning, enabling stable training and robust content-aware variable-length generation that bridges the gap between training and inference conditions.